streamloots/streamloots-obs-plugin/getting-started.md

 2. Copy the release folder to your obs instalation ( C:\Program Files\obs-studio )
 3. Run obs
 4. Check the logs Help->Log Files -> View current log
-5. To test the server you need to make a request to the port, similar to:
+5. To test the server you need to make a websocket request to the url `ws://localhost:9006`, similar to:
 ```
 {
     "request-type":"display-image",